shanegibney/D3-Bar-Chart-Swim-Session/README.md

 Mouseover any bar to reveal details for that session.

-This bar chart respresents swim sessions.
+This bar chart represents swim sessions.

 The chart graphs distance in meters against date.